how to write a law essayHow to Write a Law Essay: A Complete UK Guide (IRAC)

+Learning how to write a law essay is an essential skill for UK university students.
 Law essays demand a particular kind of rigour: precise use of authority, clear legal reasoning, and the ability to apply the law to facts rather than just describing it.
 UK law students are marked on analysis and application, not memorised content.
 This complete guide explains the difference between essay and problem questions, the IRAC method, how to use cases and statutes as authority, and how to reference correctly in OSCOLA.

 Essay Questions vs Problem Questions